 Equality of opportunity not only enables students to realise their potential but also strengthens your university.
 The Office for Students has placed widening participation at the core of its Regulatory Framework.
 Their bold ambition to transform access and participation in 2019, through ‘Access and Participation Plans’ and mandatory monitoring of their impact, involves a new approach to eliminate inequalities.
 HEIs need to ensure their WP policies successfully close inequality gaps.

-Attend this timely Westminster Briefing to understand the key findings from the consultation on the OfS’s new approach.
+Attend this timely Westminster Briefing to understand the key findings from the consultation on the OfS’s new approach and hear about submitting your APP before the deadline.
 Devise your next steps in how to comply with the Regulator’s aims and learn from other providers who are successfully identifying underrepresented groups, tailoring outreach programmes and creating flexibility in their admissions process.

 Key Issues to be Addressed: